Butlin's: Butlins in popular culture

-Butlins has appeared in popular culture too many times to list here.
-However, below are a few notable examples.

 The 1947 film Holiday Camp was filmed mainly on location at Butlins Filey, although the establishing shot was of Butlins Skegness.

-On the show The Two Ronnies (series 3, episode 1, first broadcast on 27 September 1973) there was a sketch parodying the BBC war drama Colditz.
-The two main characters finally escape over the wall of the infamous POW camp, only to wake up in a worse one – a dreary place called "Butlitz", a spoof of Butlins, where the German guards are dressed like Redcoats.

 During the 1980s the BBC produced a sitcom called Hi-de-Hi! set in "Maplin's", a farcical holiday camp loosely styled on Butlins.
 Its writers (Jimmy Perry and David Croft) had themselves been Redcoats at Butlins.
 A later documentary series called Redcoats followed Redcoats through their seasons at Butlins.

 In the film version of The Who's Tommy (1975) there is a 'Bernie's Holiday Camp' where Tommy's mother meets her new husband.

-In the television show Lost the character of Charlie Pace learns to swim with his father at a Butlins camp.
+Butlins is mentioned in the lyrics of the song "Stay Free" on Give 'Em Enough Rope, the second album by The Clash.

 The 1987 Doctor Who TV serial "Delta and the Bannermen" was filmed mainly at the Butlins camp on Barry Island, Wales.
 The camp is referred to as the 'Shangri-La' holiday camp, run by 'Burton'.

-The song Stay Free by The Clash uses the term "Butlins" as slang for prison, as the singer (Mick Jones) asks his recently imprisoned friend, "I did my very best to write / How was Butlins?
-Were the screws too tight?" ("screws" being slang for prison guards).
+Books

 Many books have been written about Butlins and its history, and about the life of Sir Billy Butlin.
 Some of these are:

 There have also been a number of children's fiction books which include Butlins as a location or an integral part of the story.
 For example: